werf/werf/docs/pages/reference/publish_process.md

 During images publish procedure Werf constructs resulting images names using:
  * _images repo_ param;
+ * _images repo mode_ param;
  * image name from werf.yaml;
- * tag param;
+ * tag param.

 Resulting docker image name constructed as [`DOCKER_REPOSITORY`](https://docs.docker.com/glossary/?term=repository)`:`[`TAG`](https://docs.docker.com/engine/reference/commandline/tag).

+There are _images repo_ and _images repo mode_ params defined where and how to store images.
-If werf project contains single nameless image, then _images repo_ used as docker repository without changes.
-Otherwise werf constructs docker repository name for each image as `IMAGES_REPO/IMAGE_NAME`.
+If werf project contains single nameless image, then _images repo_ used as docker repository without changes and resulting docker image name costructed by the following pattern: `IMAGES_REPO:TAG`.

-So resulting docker image name costructed by the following pattern: `IMAGES_REPO[/IMAGE_NAME]:TAG`.
+Otherwise, werf constructs resulting docker image name for each image based on _images repo mode_:
+- `IMAGES_REPO:IMAGE_NAME-TAG` pattern for `monorep` mode;
+- `IMAGES_REPO/IMAGE_NAME:TAG` pattern for `multirep` mode.

 _Images repo_ param should be specified by `--images-repo` option or `$WERF_IMAGES_REPO`.

+_Images repo mode_ param should be specified by `--images-repo-mode` option or `$WERF_IMAGES_REPO_MODE`.

+> Image naming behavior should be the same for publish, deploy and cleaning processes.
+Otherwise, the pipeline can be failed and also you can lose images and stages during the cleanup

 *Docker tag* is taken from `--tag-*` params: